apache/commons-rdf/src/site/markdown/userguide.md

-A `Triple` is considered [equal](apidocs/org/apache/commons/rdf/api/Triple.html#equals-java.lang.Object-) to another `Triple` if each of their subject, predicate and object are also
+A `Triple` is considered [equal](apidocs/org/apache/commons/rdf/api/Triple.html#equals-java.lang.Object-) to another `Triple` if each of their subject, predicate and object are
 equal:

 ```java